hammerheim-game/hammerheim-rules/5-warbands.md

 distance.
 Profile M WS BS S T W I A Ld
 4 3 3 3 3 1 4 1 7
-Weapons/Armour: Marksmen can be armed with weapons and armour chosen from the Marksmen Equipment list.
+Weapons/Armor: Marksmen can be armed with weapons and armor chosen from the Marksmen Equipment list.

 0-5 Duellists
 35 Gold Crowns to hire